sidneydurant/backcountry-almanac/README.md

 ## Goals

 The goal of this project is first and foremost to learn.
-The 'modern' web framework I used at my last job (LWC) was introduced in February 2019, and was touted as being comparable to React's class based components... which were supplanted by React's function based components later that same month.
+The 'modern' web framework I used at my last job (LWC) was introduced in February 2019, and was touted as being comparable to React's class based components... which were superseded by React's function based components later that same month.
 I want to modernize my web development skills.

 The secondary goal of this project is to build an interactive terrain visualizer that would be useful to someone planning a backcountry ski trip.
 I'd like to create custom layers that other mapping apps do not have, such as Solar Exposure (boolean), Irradiance (W/m<sup>2</sup>), and Insolation (Wh/m<sup>2</sup>) for a user-specified date & time.
 Solar exposure, irradiance & insolation are tricky because (in addition to calculating the sun's position in the sky for given GPS coordinates) one needs to take into account shadows cast by surrounding terrain.
 These layers would provide information that could be used to estimate when a refrozen slope may soften and offer good skiing, or when a slope covered in fresh powder can be expected to warm up and start avalanching.